nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

 * Develop the rewrite script and peer review with a Merge Request See the [template project](https://gitlab.com/nhsbsa/Libraries/git-rewrite-scripts) for guidance on script writing.
 * Dry run
-  Local development should stop.
+  * Local development should stop.
-  Consult with team to ensure all local branches are pushed to the production repository.
+  * Consult with team to ensure all local branches are pushed to the production repository.
-  Create a fresh fork of the repository in `git-rewrite`.
+  * Create a fresh fork of the repository in `git-rewrite` folder.
-  Rewrites must be performed on a fresh clone of the forked repository Apply scripted rewrites and push force the repository Consult with team to assure all is as expected
+  * Rewrites must be performed on a fresh clone of the forked repository
+  * Apply scripted rewrites
+  * Add remote origin as rewrite will remove that relationship
+  * Configure protected branches to allow force push
+  * Force push the repository
+    `git push --all --force`
+  * Force push the tags
+    `git push --tags --force`
+  * Configure protected branches to disallow force push
+  * Consult with team to assure all is as expected
 * Apply the rewrite
   Repeat the clone, rewrite, push, review, but this time on the production repository